Brushing Your Dog’s Teeth At Home

 1.)
 Grab a dog toothbrush with soft bristles or a child’s toothbrush.
 The best brush is a double headed brush.
 If this is the first time you’re brushing your pups’ teeth then make it fun for them.
 Give them exercise first so they are relaxed through this process.
 Start brushing their teeth as a puppy so they get used to it early on.

 3.)
-Lift the lip to expose the gums and teeth of your pup and gently brush their teeth how you would your own.
+Lift the lip to expose the gums and teeth of your dog and gently brush their teeth how you would your own.
 Use a forty-five degree angle.
-Talk to your pup through this to assure them that there’s nothing to worry about.
+Talk to your dog through this to assure them that there’s nothing to worry about.
 Make sure to get the back upper teeth as they usually build up tartar.
-If your dog is not used to the brushing then start doing only a couple teeth til your pup is fully comfortable with it.
+If your dog is not used to the brushing then start doing only a couple teeth til they are fully comfortable with it.

 5.)
 Give your pup some love by petting them or giving them their favorite toy to make them love getting their teeth brushed.
 Try getting synthetic bones which are better for your pups teeth and gums.
 Bones are great for pups so they get strengthen the gums and teeth and even get rid of build up plaque.
 Even getting pets the right type of toy is one way to help combat dental problems.